 Dr. Charles Browning937-229-2627

-With state-of-the-art facilities, classes focusing on cutting-edge topics, and real-world research opportunities in collaboration with the U.S. Air Force Research Laboratory (AFRL) and the University of Dayton Research Institute (UDRI), the graduate program in materials engineering at the University of Dayton has an international reputation for excellence.
-The program ranks third in the nation, according to Academic Analytics; and the National Science Foundation ranked the University of Dayton second in the nation in the amount of federally funded and total materials research it performs.
-The program accommodates students from a wide range of academic and technical backgrounds as well as attracts full- and part-time students nationally and internationally.
+The materials engineering graduate program at the University of Dayton has an international reputation for excellence that provides state-of-the-art facilities, classes on cutting-edge topics and real-world research opportunities in collaboration with the U.S. Air Force Research Laboratory (AFRL) and the University of Dayton Research Institute (UDRI).
+The program ranks third in the nation, according to Academic Analytics; and the National Science Foundation ranked the University second in the nation in the amount of federally funded and total materials research performed.
+The program accommodates students from a wide range of academic and technical backgrounds and attracts full- and part-time students nationally and internationally.

 - Thesis option: 24 semester hours of course work (8 classes) and 6 semester hours of research credit

 - Non-thesis option: 30 semester hours of course work (10 classes).
 Suggested for International Students.

 - 30 hours of course work beyond the M.S. and 30 hours of research leading to a dissertation